Economists say certain annuities could help retirees live securely, free to spend money without the fear of depleting their savings.

 Researchers have found that the words used to describe annuities can affect whether people see them as desirable.
 Specifically, when annuities are framed as investments, they are less appealing than when they are explained in terms of “consumption,” which refers to spending for the purpose of obtaining things of value.

-A paper published in 2013 by the National Bureau of Economic Research described the difference between the consumption frame and the investment frame as:
+A paper by the National Bureau of Economic Research described the difference between the consumption frame and the investment frame as:

 When thinking of an annuity as an investment, a consumer considers the chances of not recouping the principal or calculates how long he or she would have to live to make it a good investment.